lzwjava/lzwjava.github.io/_posts/2024-12-18-gcp-speech-en.md

 title: "Getting Started with Google Text-to-Speech API"
 ---

+I plan to convert some of Yin Wang's articles into audio.
+To do this, I'm experimenting with the Google Text-to-Speech API.
+Below are some tutorials provided by ChatGPT to guide the process.
+Once it's ready, I'll upload the audio here.

+---

 ### Step 1: Set Up Google Cloud Account

 1. **Create a Google Cloud Account**